 London can be a lonely place, particularly for older members of our communities.
-If you or anyone you know is over 55 and lonely or isolated we can introduce you to a volunteer befriender who shares your hobbies and interests.
+If you or anyone you know is over 50 in Westminster or over 18 in RBKC, and lonely or isolated, we can introduce you to a volunteer befriender who shares your hobbies and interests.
 They can arrange to spend time with you for an hour a week, at home or somewhere else if you prefer.
-This service is currently only available in Westminster due to funding restrictions.